There are two types of

 - Here the adviser is always seeking a product sale, as that is how they

-- The smart rich use D2C platforms to access commoditised investment
+- The "savvy rich" use D2C platforms to access commoditised investment

 - Often products are sold where they should not be.
 This route is heavily